-CVE-2025-53020 is a denial-of-service vulnerability in Apache HTTP Server's HTTP/2 handling affecting versions 2.4.17 through 2.4.63.
-The issue is described as a late release of memory after effective lifetime and is specifically associated with HTTP/2 memory growth triggered by repeated request header names.
-Available supporting content indicates that a client can cause disproportionate memory consumption on an HTTP/2 connection by sending requests with repeated header names, leading the server to retain or release memory too late and thereby increasing per-connection memory usage until service degradation or exhaustion occurs.
-The issue was fixed in Apache HTTP Server 2.4.64.
+CVE-2025-53020 is a denial-of-service vulnerability in Apache HTTP Server's HTTP/2 handling, affecting versions 2.4.17 through 2.4.63.
+The flaw is described as a late release of memory after effective lifetime and is triggered when a client sends repeated request header names over an HTTP/2 connection.
+This causes the server to retain or over-allocate memory associated with header processing longer than intended, allowing memory consumption on a connection to grow disproportionately.
+The issue is associated with Apache's HTTP/2 implementation and was fixed in Apache HTTP Server 2.4.64.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.